 Government and socially responsible procurement

-The national government engages in socially responsible procurement (maatschappelijk verantwoord inkopen, MVI, in Dutch) setting a good example.
-Other authorities such as municipalities, provinces and water boards are also working on MVI.
+The Dutch government engages in socially responsible procurement (maatschappelijk verantwoord inkopen, MVI, in Dutch) setting a good example.
+Other authorities such as municipalities, provinces, and water authorities are also working on MVI.
 If you do business in a socially responsible manner, you have a greater chance of winning a government contract.
 Read more about working for the government through a tender.

 Related articles